zlrkw11/zl-space/notes/router/router.md

 ### Routes (Switch) component

-only 1 component is rendered each time depending on the router
+The <Routes> component ensures that only one of the routes is rendered at a time, based on the current URL path.

 ```
 function App() {